bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-core-wallet.md

 Yeah, anyway, somebody put in knapsack.
 Knapsack is terrible.
 We still have knapsack.
-And then I think Alex Marcos fixed something about the looping behavior after my master thesis, and then nobody touched that part of the wallet until 2018.
+And then I think Alex Morcos fixed something about the looping behavior after my master thesis, and then nobody touched that part of the wallet until 2018.

 Andrew Chow: 00:13:14